datatrans/docs.pci-proxy.com/inline-payment-frames/styling.md

 # Styling

-With the inline mode you have the complete control about the styling of your payment form.
-The card number and cvv fields can be styled individually.
+Using Inline Mode leaves you complete control over the styling of your payment form.
+The card number and CVV fields can be styled individually.

 ```js
 var styles = {